-a.
-Discriminatory Laws and Police Abuse: A Deterring Environment i.
-Intimidation Through Discriminatory Laws
+A. Discriminatory Laws and Police Abuse: A Deterring Environment

+1. Intimidation Through Discriminatory Laws

-Enforcing discriminatory laws against LGBT persons contributes to an environment of injustice and impunity for homophobic or transphobic crimes.
-558 It facilitates arbitrary arrests, police harassment, and abuse.
-559 It therefore deters LGBT persons from reporting crimes to the police, fearing further victimization and criminalization.
-The United Nations has advised countries with such laws to impose a moratorium on them, as they impede LGBT persons' access to justice.
-560
+Enforcing discriminatory laws against LGBT persons contributes to an environment of injustice and impunity for homophobic or transphobic crimes.564 It facilitates arbitrary arrests, police harassment, and abuse.565 It therefore deters LGBT persons from reporting crimes to the police, fearing further victimization and criminalization.
+The U.N. has advised countries with such laws to impose a moratorium on them, as they impede LGBT persons' access to justice.566

 For example, Guyana's anti-vagrancy and loitering laws are used to disproportionately target or threaten LGBT persons in the streets.
-For Paul Williams, Crime Chief of Guyana, confirmed these laws are still enforced: "If a person is found in a public place and cannot give a proper reason for that from 8 p.m. to 8 a.m., they can be charged with loitering."
-However, Williams denied these laws are used to target LGBT persons: "Most times, police pass them by car and do nothing!"
+Faul Williams, Crime Chief of Guyana, confirmed these laws are still enforced: If a person is found in a public place and cannot give a proper reason for that from 8 p.m. to 8 a.m., they can be charged with loitering.
+However, Williams denied these laws are used to target LGBT persons: Most times, police pass them by car and do nothing!
 He also said no one had been charged for sex work in the last five years.

-The law criminalizing "cross-dressing" for "any improper purpose"565 is also used to disproportionately target or threaten transgender persons.
-566 Williams confirmed this is still an offence in Guyana: "They can [cross-dress], but in hiding.
-Women can be allowed to wear men['s] attire, but when it comes to men wearing women attire, that's problematic because you can highly distinguish that this is a man.
-It's an offence of course."567 However, the text of the statute applies equally to men "appear[ing] in female attire" and to women "appear[ing] in male attire."568 According to Williams, these laws are not "really" enforced until "it is a problem."569 Williams continued, "We understand to respect them [cross-dressers]."570
+The law criminalizing "cross-dressing" for "any improper purpose"571 is also used to disproportionately target or threaten transgender persons.572 Williams confirmed this is still an offence in Guyana: "They can [cross-dress], but in hiding.
+Women can be allowed to wear men['s] attire, but when it comes to men wearing women attire, that's